ECMGit/SMU_HPC_cheatsheet/apptainer_cmd.md

 check if the container is running on port 3306: `lsof -i:3306`
 ### 7. Connect to the MySQL container instance:
-`apptasiner shell instance://mysql mysql -S mysql/run/mysqld/mysqld.sock -u root -p`
+`apptainer shell instance://mysql mysql -S mysql/run/mysqld/mysqld.sock -u root -p`

 Enter the password you set in step 2.